keegoo/keegoo.github.io/_posts/2020-06-02-setup-ruby-local-env-with-docker.md

 categories: notes
 ---

 In Ruby, [rbenv][rbenv-github] was used to manage different Ruby versions.
-But if you have the needs to develop in multiple languages, it's still going to be a mess even with the help of [pyenv][pyenv-github], [nvm][nvm-github] or similarities.
-Because they themselves have to be installed first if you would like to hand on these languages in the long run.
-And on and on, your system is likely to have more than a dozen of languages with different versions.
+But if you need to develop in multiple languages, it's going to be a mess even with the help of [pyenv][pyenv-github], [nvm][nvm-github] or similarities.
+Because they themselves have to be installed first.
+On and on, your system is likely to have more than a dozen of languages with different versions.

 With Docker, the situation could be alleviated a lot.
 E.g. if you would like to learn Python but don't know if you're going to use it primarily in the future, it's not a bad idea to try out everything inside a Docker container.